ibrahim-s/searchWith/readme.md

 	*	Use clipboard text
 	*	Use last spoken text
 And if clipboard or last spoken text is chosen, text in search box will be displayed selected, so that you can easily override it.
+*	Now let's choose the target language for translate engines, Google Translate and DeepL translator.
+*	Still in setting panel, under Translation engines group, there are two combo boxes, one for Google Translate and the other for DeepL Translator.
+Choose the target language you want for each of them and you are done.
 *	Lastly, especially for advanced users
 You can through a check box in setting panel, choose if you want to preserve your data folder upon installing a new version.
 This means that your data will be sustained, but added to it the newly entries in the new version.
 And that's it, hope to search for good and find it, happy searching!

+### Changes for 2.5.5 ###

+*	Add DeepL translator to available engines.
+*	Add two combo boxes in setting panel, to choose target language for Google translate and DeepL translator.

 ### Changes for 2.5 ###